Should you wear a brace as a treatment for your Tennis Elbow?

 And the last thing you want to do is to reduce that circulation and blood supply to your tendons even more as they’re trying to heal.
-What they need is the opposite.

 Unfortunately, reducing circulation is exactly what wearing a brace, splint, strap or any other kind of so-called support tends to do where you’re wearing it – Two ways:

 - First, indirectly, by restricting the movement of your muscles, tendons and elbow joint.
 Less movement = Less circulation, because muscle movement is essential for good blood flow (and lymph flow, which is completely dependent on movement.)